Postoperative care after undergoing anterior cervical discectomy fusion

 - Given instructions on limitations and wound care before being discharged

 The weeks following ACDF are crucial to your recovery process.
-We encourage you to rest and relax during this time, while following your surgeon’s instructions on resuming activity.
-Once you return home from surgery, you will receive follow-up calls from our Patient Services Department.
-You will also need to return to your local Laser Spine Institute clinic or see your primary care doctor two weeks after your surgery to check the incision area.
+We encourage you to rest and relax during this time while following your surgeon’s instructions on resuming activity.
+Once you return home from surgery, you will receive follow-up calls from our postoperative care team.
+You will also need to return to your Laser Spine Institute clinic or see your primary care doctor two weeks after your surgery to check the incision area.

 Find relief from neck and back pain

-At Laser Spine Institute, 88 percent of our patients return to daily activities within three months of having stabilization surgery.
-Each patient’s surgery and job differs, and the time that you return to your normal daily activities depends on your work environment and the type of surgery performed.
-To learn more about our minimally invasive procedures, including ACDF, we invite you to call a member of our Care Team today.
+At Laser Spine Institute, 83 percent of our patients return to daily activities within three months of having stabilization surgery.^ Each patient’s surgery and job differs, and the time that you return to your normal daily activities depends on your work environment and the type of surgery performed.
+To learn more about our minimally invasive procedures, including ACDF, we invite you to contact a member of our caring team today.